jplattel/jplattel.nl/content/post/2026-03-10-a-file-is-the-app.md

 So what does this actually look like?
 These are all `html` files that you can store somewhere on your computer.
 Right click and save-as.
 For you to take, copy and share!

 - [ICS file to meeting notes](https://files.jplattel.nl/2026/03/474xay.html), drag in your ICS file (and configure a template the first time) and output a markdown/docx file with your meeting note template (including prefilled attendees with their email)
-- [Browse, edit and search through directories with markdown files](https://files.jplattel.nl/2026/03/X0dnV6.html). (including a docx convert)
+- [Browse, edit and search through directories with markdown files](https://files.jplattel.nl/2026/03/X0dnV6.html). (personally I added a docx converter!)
 - The following weeks I'll add more examples here, but if you have any, [feel free to let me know](https://jplattel.nl/contact)!

 # Future